mtl-brainhack-school-2018/nooralsh/README.md

 brainhack goals
 -----
 Despite my wide background in imaging methods and tools, I have never processed an fMRI scan of any kind.
 I'm not even 100% sure how the volumes are structured.
 As such, I'd like to stick my hands into the rsfMRI volumes available to me through PING, learn about various fMRI processing pipelines and how to turn rsfMRI volumes into data that can be used in a multimodal assessment of developmental connectivity.
 Kind of like a bootcamp in rsfMRI from A to Z. Any help for any aspect of the processing pipeline from what an rsfMRI volume is to analysis tools is very very welcome.

+If you want to know how to help more specifically, please check out how [here](https://github.com/mtl-brainhack-school-2018/nooralsh/blob/master/CONTRIBUTING.md).

 ### [pediatric imaging neurocognition and genetics (ping)](http://pingstudy.ucsd.edu/)